Early Modern English: Development to Modern English

 The 17th-century port towns and their forms of speech gained influence over the old county towns.
 From around the 1690s onwards, England experienced a new period of internal peace and relative stability, which encouraged the arts including literature.

 Modern English can be taken to have emerged fully by the beginning of the Georgian era in 1714, but English orthography remained somewhat fluid until the publication of Johnson's A Dictionary of the English Language, in 1755.

+The Proceedings in Courts of Justice Act 1730 made English, instead of Law French and Latin, the obligatory language for use in the courts of England and in the court of exchequer in Scotland.
+It was later extended to Wales, and seven years later a similar act was passed in Ireland, the Administration of Justice (Language) Act (Ireland) 1737.

 The towering importance of William Shakespeare over the other Elizabethan authors was the result of his reception during the 17th and the 18th centuries, which directly contributes to the development of Standard English.
 Shakespeare's plays are therefore still familiar and comprehensible 400 years after they were written, but the works of Geoffrey Chaucer and William Langland, which had been written only 200 years earlier, are considerably more difficult for the average modern reader.

 Orthography

-The orthography of Early Modern English was fairly similar to that of today, but spelling was unstable.
-Early Modern English, as well as Modern English, inherited orthographical conventions predating the Great Vowel Shift.
+The orthography of Early Modern English is recognisably similar to that of today, but spelling was unstable.
+Early Modern and Modern English both retain various orthographical conventions that predate the Great Vowel Shift.